tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 The new tool version of Hawker Harrier GR.1 was released in 2013 as [item code A03003](https://www.airfix.com/uk-en/hawker-siddeley-harrier-gr1-1-72.html).
 Currently it is marketed by Airfix packaged as a starter kit with [item code A55205](https://www.airfix.com/uk-en/hawker-harrier-gr1-starter-set-1-72.html).

-I obtained my ket from [Hobby Bounties in Singapore](https://hobbybounties.com/airfix-medium-starter-set-hawker-siddeley-harrier-gr1-1-72-scale-model-kit/) for SGD$41.50.
-At the time pretty much everything was closed for COVID19 containment, but I was so glad to find that they were still shipping online orders.
+I obtained my kit from [Hobby Bounties in Singapore](https://hobbybounties.com/airfix-medium-starter-set-hawker-siddeley-harrier-gr1-1-72-scale-model-kit/) for SGD$41.50.
+At the time pretty much everything was closed for COVID19 containment, but I was glad to find that they were still shipping online orders.

 The kit comes in 89 parts on 5 sprues (one transparent).